canonical/kafka-operator/docs/how-to/h-enable-oauth.md

 Versions used for this integration example:

 - LXD (v5.21.1)
-- Microk8s (v1.28.10)
+- MicroK8s (v1.28.10)
 - Kafka charm: built from [this feature PR](https://github.com/canonical/kafka-operator/pull/168), which adds Hydra integration

 ## Initial deployment

-On microk8s, `metallb` addon is needed, this will allow traefik ingress from the lxd model:
+On MicroK8s, `metallb` addon is needed, this will allow Traefik ingress from the LXD model:

 ```bash
 $ microk8s enable metallb:10.64.140.43-10.64.140.49
 ```